-The Division of Education at Wilmington College reserves the right to change requirements to comply with any licensure/certification mandates by the Professional Standards Board and/or the Delaware State Department of Education.
+The College of Education at Wilmington University reserves the right to modify requirements to comply with any licensure/certification changes mandated by the Professional Standards Board, the Delaware State Department of Education, and/or via State of Delaware legislation.

 As a result of the federal mandate, HOUSSE, and each state's requirement to comply with this legislation, expectations for both beginning and veteran teachers have been developed and were implemented in the 2005-2006 school year.
 Very briefly summarized, the law indicates that all children must be taught by "highly qualified" teachers and that each state must define what "highly qualified" means and the appropriate steps needed to achieve that status.